Skip to main content

 Processing Information

-The materials of the Filipino American Community Archives are organized into series primarily by individual or family provenance, except for the first series, which represent various historical and cultural projects undertaken by Rita M. Cacas, and the sixteenth series, which includes press release photographs.
-The series were originally organized alphabetically after the first donation of materials, but now simply reflect the chronological order in which individuals and families have donated materials.
-This decision was made in order to maintain original order and allow for ease of adding new accessions to the finding aid.
-All materials have been placed in acid-free boxes and some materials are in acid-free folders or other acid-free enclosures.
+The materials of the Filipino American Community Archives were originally organized into series primarily by family provenance.
+Two exceptions, existed, however.
+The first series was organized to represent various historical and cultural projects undertaken by Rita M. Cacas, while the sixteenth series encompassed press release photographs.
+These series were organized alphabetically after the first donation of materials and successive materials were added chronologically in the order in which individuals and families donated materials.
+This decision was made in order to maintain original order of new materials and allow for ease of adding new accessions to the finding aid.

 The materials collected and displayed in Rita Cacas' 1993 exhibit, A Visit with My Elders: Portraits and Stories of Washington, D.C.
 Filipinos, (Series 1, Subseries 1) are boxed together as a part of the Rita M. Cacas Project Series.
 These materials were left in their original condition and include matted photographs and photographs mounted on foam core.
 The remaining physical materials in Series 1 were placed in acid-free folders.
-All staples and paperclips were removed and replaced with acid-free plastiklips.
+All staples and metal paper clips were removed and replaced with acid-free plastic paper clips.
+The audiovisual materials were moved to a new box with other audiovisual materials donated in 2022.

-The materials in the Mondoñedo series were originally housed in a notebook but were placed (in their original order) into acid-free sleeves and are stored in an acid-free photograph binder box, which can be found in box 2.
+The materials in the Mondoñedo series were originally housed in a notebook but were placed (in their original order) into acid-free sleeves and stored in an acid-free photograph binder box.
 Photocopies of the outside of the original notebook are included in the photograph binder box.

 Title